-Michael Caputo was born and raised in Brooklyn, New York.
-He is a two-time published author and the only biological son of legendary comedian Pat Cooper.
-His love for writing began in grammar school, and he remembers spending hours on the typewriter doing his favorite homework assignments: writing book reports and prose about current events.
+His love for writing began in grammar school, and he remembers spending hours on the typewriter doing his favorite homework assignments: writing book reports, biographies about famous people, and prose about current events.
 As a young man, he studied acting, voice, and dance.
-He wrote and produced a short video interview called A Mother’s Story about his paternal grandmother in his late twenties.
-All his questions centered around her ongoing estranged relationship with her famous son.
-Ultimately, that candid interview would be the foundation of his first memoir.
-His dream, at the time, was to bring that video of his father’s mother to national television.
+He also wrote and produced a short video interview, A Mother's Story, featuring his paternal grandmother.

-Three years after making that video, Michael Caputo got the chance to tell his family’s story on the Howard Stern Radio Show.
-He encouraged his sister and paternal grandmother to call in, too, and Stern named that show the Family Feud.
-It made radio rating’s history that year and was the first of its kind and the beginning of reality entertainment.
+Michael Caputo unexpectedly got to tell his family’s whole story on the Howard Stern Radio Show three years after making that video.
+He also encouraged his biological sister and paternal grandmother to call in, and Stern named that show the Family Feud.
+It made radio ratings history in 1989 and was the first of its kind, marking the beginning of reality entertainment.

-At thirty-two years old, he worked in promotions for celebrities Joan Rivers and Geraldo Rivera.
-One of his duties was to come up with and write various show titles for Joan’s show.
-When Daddy Wears the Heels in the Family was a show about crossdressers and one of Caputo’s most recognized and memorable titles.
-During that same time, Caputo got another opportunity to bring his personal story to the airwaves.
-He was a guest on one of Geraldo’s Shows (Can Fatherhood Be Forced?) along with his father, who was a call-in guest.
+During that time, Caputo had another opportunity to bring his personal story to the airwaves.
+He was a guest on one of Geraldo’s Shows (Can Fatherhood Be Forced?), along with his father, who was a call-in guest.
 That was another day that made history for Caputo.
-Collectively, all this media attention over the years concerning his relationship with his father, or lack thereof, gave Caputo all the material he would need to write his first memoir.
+Collectively, all this media attention over the years concerning his estranged relationship with his father gave Caputo all the material he would need to write his first memoir.

-In 2008, Michael Caputo started his own business.
-He did that for six years and became one of the most famous massage therapists on the planet when the Daily News interviewed him in May of 2012 in light of the John Travolta sex scandal involving numerous male massage therapists from around the country.
+In May of 2012, Michael Caputo became one of the most famous licensed massage therapists on the planet after giving the Daily News an exclusive interview about the ongoing sex scandals nationwide involving John Travolta and his widely known inappropriate behavior with a few of the male massage therapists at the Peninsula Hotel-Spa where Caputo once worked.
 Caputo unexpectedly ended up on the front page of the Daily News and was written up in People Magazine and the National Enquirer.
-For weeks, he was bombarded with phone calls from all the major media outlets worldwide begging him for an interview.
+For weeks, he was bombarded with phone calls from all the major media outlets begging him for an interview, even though he never massaged John Travolta.

-In 2009, Caputo’s first book, (Dear Pat Cooper: What happened to my father Pasquale Caputo?) was published.
-His book caused major controversy within his father’s camp but was a major success with over fifty positive reviews on Amazon.
-Caputo’s dream is to turn that book into a screenplay or a documentary someday.
+Caputo’s first book, (Dear Pat Cooper: What Happened to My Father Pasquale Caputo?) was published in 2009.
+His book caused significant controversy within his father’s camp.
+Still, it was a major success, with over fifty positive reviews on Amazon.

-In 2021, Caputo’s second book (CHAMELEON: A Memoir ) was published.
-This memoir shows another side of the author in which he vividly describes his harrowing journey coming out of the closet and living authentically, post-Stonewall, pre-HIV/AIDS epidemic, and thereafter.
-In addition, Caputo discusses how the Christian Right has been notorious for using their Bible to discriminate and relentlessly trying to derail the progress of the LGBTQ+ community while denying them their fundamental human and American rights.
-In this book, Caputo also explores the down-low subculture and elaborates on his many clandestine experiences with men on the DL.
+Caputo’s second book, CHAMELEON: A Memoir, was published in 2021.
+This memoir shows another side of the author in which he vividly describes his harrowing journey coming out of the closet and living authentically, post-Stonewall, pre-HIV/AIDS epidemic, and the years after that.
+In that memoir, Caputo puts the spotlight on the Christian Right for using their Bible to discriminate and relentlessly trying to derail the progress of the LGBTQ+ community.
+In Chameleon: A Memoir, Caputo also explores the notorious down-low subculture and elaborates on his many clandestine experiences with men on the DL.

 QUOTES BY THE AUTHOR TAKEN FROM CHAMELEON: A Memoir